crespohector/welcome-to-mod-7/README.md

 *Any questions related to third-party APIs (AWS, Google Maps, Socket.io, NPM Packages, etc.) that are outside of the curriculum are the student's responsibility to debug.
 IA's may offer advice/guidance but are not expected to help debug.*

-> Please note: Each Module has its own set of regulations that is specific to its own.
-NPM packages may have been approved in previous Modules, however, some may not be approved in Mod 7.

 ### List of Approved NPM Packages
 **The NPM packages listed below are already approved, free feel to implement these into your projects**